tursodatabase/libsql/docs/HRANA_SPEC.md

 purposes of this protocol, the statements are arbitrary strings with optional parameters.
 The protocol can thus work with any SQL dialect.

-To reduce the number of roundtrips, the protocol supports rudimentary computation on the server, which can be used to conditionally execute statements.
-For example, this mechanism can be used to implement non-interactive transactions (batches).
+To reduce the number of roundtrips, the protocol supports rudimentary programs that are evaluated on the server, which can be used to conditionally execute statements.
+For example, this mechanism can be used to implement non-interactive transactions (batches) in a single roundtrip.

 ## Messages